thymeleaf/thymeleaf-docs/docs/tutorials/thymeleafspring.md

 ```

 The most difficult part of this listing is the _features_ column.
 In it we want
-to display all the features of our container –that come in the form of an array
+to display all the features of our container ---that come in the form of an array
-of `Feature` enums–, separated by commas.
+of `Feature` enums---, separated by commas.
 Like _"Electric Heating, Turf"_.

 Note that this is particularly difficult because these enum values also need to
 be externalized, as we did with Types.
 The flow is then: